What are your opening times?

 How do I make a complaint?

-If we are unable to resolve your complaint when you attend the Practice, then you can place this in writing and address this for the attention of the Practice Manager.
-We will acknowledge your letter, fully investigate your complaint and reply to your letter within 10 working days.
+If we are unable to resolve your complaint when you attend the Practice, then you can place this in writing and advise by telephone and address this for the attention of the Practice Manager.
+We will acknowledge your letter, fully investigate your complaint and reply within 10 working days.
 You can also arrange an appointment to discuss the matter further with the Practice Manager.

 Can I e-mail the practice concerning my medical conditions, or requesting information about my medical records?

 How do I access and get to see my Medical Records?

 Please place this in writing to the Practice Manager, who will then contact you and explain our procedure.
 Please bring at least two forms of identification with you.